Eonzenex/JC3MpRace/README.md

 # WIP not working

 ### Installation
-Copy the files into you're server/packages folder
+Copy the files into your server/packages folder